thefajarmalik/sauna-today-or-not/README.md

 The project is separated into two main components:

-- **Frontend:** User interface built with plain HTML and JavaScript.
+- **Frontend:** User interface built with plain HTML and JavaScript, deployed to AWS S3.
 - **Backend:** Serverless API built using AWS Lambda with TypeScript, containerized via Docker.

 ## Project Structure